 Fact sheet: Labelling of cosmetics

-In this fact sheet you can read about the requirements for labelling cosmetics, for instance, regarding the list of ingredients and contact information.
-The rules cover labelling of cosmetics, e.g. skin lotion, deodorant, soap, shampoo, hair removal products, hair dying and bleaching products, shaving cream, facial and eye make-up, tooth paste, nail polish and sun lotion.
+In this fact sheet you can read about the requirements for labelling cosmetics, following the EU Cosmetic Regulation (no 1223/2009).
+Cosmetic products may include skin lotion, deodorant, soap, shampoo, hair removal products, hair dying and bleaching products, shaving cream, facial and eye make-up, tooth paste, nail polish and sun lotion.

 Requirements for labelling of cosmetics

-Containers and any exterior packaging for cosmetics must be labelled with the following information:
+Containers and any exterior packaging for cosmetics have to be labelled with indelible, easily legible and visible lettering.

-- Weight and volume must be indicated.
-If a product is normally sold in multiple-application packs where weight and volume have no importance it is sufficient to write the number of units on the packaging.
+- Weight or volume must be indicated.
+Exempted from the rules are packages containing less than five grams or five millilitres, free samples and single-application packs; If a product is normally sold in multiple-application packs where weight and volume have no importance it is sufficient to write the number of units on the packaging.
 One example is wet wipes which are always sold in multiple-application packs.
-If the product is normally sold in single-application packs or if it is easy to determine the single item, it is not necessary to indicate weight or volume on multiple-application packs - this applies for instance to kits with lipsticks, eye shadows or colour sticks.
-Completely exempted from the rules are packages containing less than five grams or five millilitres, free samples and single-application packs;
+If the product is normally sold in single-application packs or if it is easy to determine the single item, it is not necessary to give this information.

-- What the product may be used for unless the use is clearly indicated from the appearance of the product;
+- The function of the cosmetic product, unless the use is clearly indicated from the appearance of the product;

 Special requirements for the list of ingredients